uwsampa/sampa-public/README.md

 * [Jekyll][]: run `gem install jekyll`
 * [Pybtex][]: run `pip install pybtex`
+* [bibble][]: included as a submodule.
+Because git is cruel, you need to use `git clone --recursive URL` or issue the commands `git submodule init ; git submodule update` to check out the dependency.
+* ssh and rsync, only if you want to deploy directly.

 `make` compiles the bibliography and the website content to the `_site` directory.
 To preview the site, run `jekyll serve`` and head to